angt/glorytun/README.md

 # Glorytun
 Small, Simple and Stupid **TCP** VPN.

-**Work In Progress:** Do not touch! this code will probably format your harddisk!
+**Work In Progress:** Do not touch!
+This code will probably format your harddisk!

 Glorytun depends on [libsodium](https://github.com/jedisct1/libsodium) version >= 1.0.4
 and needs an AES-NI capable CPU.